-Here's everything you need to know to enjoy this annual rite of spring that celebrates one of the first flowers to burst into bloom each year.
+Here's everything you need to know to enjoy this annual rite of spring that celebrates one of the first flowers to burst into bloom in Connecticut each year.

 Meriden Daffodil Festival Basics

 Daffodil Festival Dates: Saturday and Sunday, April 27 and 28, 2019

 Times: Saturday, 10 a.m. to 9 p.m. and Sunday, 10 a.m. to 5 p.m.

 On April 20, 2019—the Saturday before the Meriden Daffodil Festival—there's a good chance there'll already be plenty of daffodils to see in Hubbard Park.
 And that's not all.
 The 1,800-acre park plays host to Connecticut's Largest Tag Sale from 9 a.m. until 2 p.m. that day.
 It's held under a tent, rain or shine.
 There are also amusement rides for the kids and the young at heart and refreshments available for sale on-site.
 Spaces are $30, and proceeds benefit the Daffodil Festival.
 Another charitable event, the 20th annual Meriden Rotary 5K Road Race and Kids Fun Run takes place in Hubbard Park, too, on Sunday, April 14, 2019.

 What To See and Do During the Meriden Daffodil Festival

 Highlights of the festivities during the weekend of the festival include a parade at 11:30 a.m. and fireworks at 8:30 p.m. on Saturday and continuous musical entertainment on three stages both days.
 The 2019 line-up of artists and bands scheduled to perform includes '70s light country-rock band Poco and local favorites like River City Slim and the Zydeco Hogs, Shaded Soul and Pat Stone and the Dirty Boots.